etnms/etnms/README.md

 I have a background in linguistics and computational linguistics.
 This can be found in a lot of my projects that deal directly, or indirectly, with linguistics and languages.
 Besides lingusitics I also love space and space related things :milky_way:.
 This can also be found in some of my projects!

 ## Languages that I use
-- Javascript (HTML, CSS, React, Redux, NextJS, Vue, Node) for web applications.
+- Javascript/typescript (HTML, CSS, React, Redux, NextJS, Vue, Node) for web applications.
 Most of my projects revolved around web-development
 - C#, I create some Windows desktop app but also work on some Unity projects in my free time
 - Python, mostly for automated my workflow or create
 - MongoDB and PostgresSQL :elephant: